pepstock-org/Charba-Wiki/docs/charts/Api.md

 chart.update(mode);
 ```

-The defaults mode are mapped in the [DefaultTransitionKey](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/enums/DefaultTransitionKey.html) enumeration and they are:
+The defaults modes are mapped in the [DefaultTransitionKey](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/enums/DefaultTransitionKey.html) enumeration and they are:

   * **ACTIVE** uses the animation configuration when an element is hovering
   * **HIDE** uses the animation configuration when a dataset is hidden (by using legend or [hide](Api#hidedatasetindex) method).